lukaslaobeyer/AutoFlight_v1/documentation/source/gettingstarted.rst

 Drone configuration
 -------------------

-Go into the :menuselection:`AR.Drone --> Flight Settings` menu to change the on-board flight parameters of the drone (max. roll/pitch angles, max. height, etc.).
+Go into the :menuselection:`Drone --> Flight Settings` menu to change the on-board flight parameters of the drone (max. roll/pitch angles, max. height, etc.).

 MAVLink?
 --------